Cloudlynx/docs/gettingstarted.rst

 Make a Snapshot of an Instance
 ------------------------------

+.. sidebar:: **Note:**

+   During the process of making a snapshot the instance will not be responsive.

 1. Select the **Instances** sub-menu item under the **Manage Compute** section on the side bar.
 2. Click on the **Create Snapshot** button on the right side of the instance.